 Phase Plane Widget¶

-Interactive phase plane widget for neural mass models, built with anywidget and rendered on HTML5 Canvas.
+Interactive phase plane widget for dynamical systems, built with anywidget and rendered on HTML5 Canvas.
+All computation runs client-side — no server round-trips after the initial load.

 What It Does¶